top of page

 • How is the debtor notified and what are they instructed to do?

 As soon as you submit a New Debtor Form, our automated software takes over and sends out custom automated notices to the debtor via email and text.
-Here is an example of a notification: "Hello Mr. ******, this letter is from a debt collection agency, ******** Company has reported a default or late payment in the amount of 965.73 that became late on 12/2/2019.
+Here is an example of a notification: "Hello Mr. ******, ******** Company has reported a default or late payment in the amount of 965.73 that became late on 12/2/2019.
 Please pay this entire balance to ********** Company and then have them email us for confirmation of payment.
 If you wish to dispute this balance, you can email support@thecreditapp.org and email us evidence of this debt not being owed.
-Please take the following actions to prevent this negative mark from going on your credit report after the two week grace period.
-This is an attempt to collect a debt.
-Any information obtained will be used for that purpose."
+Please take the following actions to prevent this negative mark from going on your credit report after the 30-day grace period."
 As you can see, we always instruct the debtor to negotiate and pay the creditor, we do not take part in collecting or distributing the money.

 • What states can you report in?

-We are currently reporting credit data in all 50 states.
+We are currently reporting credit data and recording mechanic's liens in all 50 states.

-• When will the negative mark go on the debtor's report?
+• When will the negative mark go on the debtor's credit report?
+When will the lien be recorded?

 • What's the difference between The Credit App and a debt collector or attorney?

 The Credit App is a service to help small business owners collect.
+We do not collect debt.
 We provide the tools for business owners to quickly and cheaply collect late payments and defaults.
 When you use a traditional debt collector or attorney you normally pay 30% of what they collect.
 This might sound appealing because you only pay if they collect money.
 Unfortunately, what normally happens is: You are owed $10,000 from a nonpaying customer.
 You call a debt collector and sign up for a 30% collection fee.
 The debt collector calls your customer and says, "will you settle for $5,000"?
 The debtor says, "that will work".
 The collector takes a $1,500 cut and the creditor gets $3,500.
 I guess this is better than nothing?
 With The Credit App, you pay a flat $99 to do the same thing that a collector would do in the same amount of time it would take you to fill out the contract with the debt collector.
-Are you guaranteed to get paid when using The Credit App?
-No, but this is a numbers game.
-If you submit five debtors for $500 and one pays you that $10,000, that is a great deal!

 • Why don't you have a phone number?